-SCERS' net position restricted for pension benefits and program administration as of June 30, 2022, totaled \$11,830.4 million, a decrease of \$733.7 million or 5.8% from the \$12,564.1 million in net position as of June 30, 2021.
-The decrease in net position for the fiscal year ended June 30, 2022, was due to benefits and expenses paid during the fiscal year exceeding the contributions received.
+SCERS' net position restricted for pension benefits and program administration as of June 30, 2023, totaled \$12,363.3 million, an increase of \$532.9 million or 4.5% from the \$11,830.4 million in net position as of June 30, 2022.
+The increase in net position for the fiscal year ended June 30, 2023, was due to investment income offset to some degree by the benefits and expenses paid during the fiscal year exceeding the contributions received.

-For the fiscal year ended June 30, 2022, the total fund return, net of fees, of -3.5% was 0.1% higher than the return of the investment policy benchmark of -3.6%.
-During fiscal year 2021-22, investments with the strongest returns came from the U.S. equity, U.S. fixed income, and private equity investments.
+For the fiscal year ended June 30, 2023, the total fund return, net of fees, of 6.1% was 0.5% lower than the return of the investment policy benchmark of 6.6%.
+During fiscal year 2022-23, investments with the strongest returns came from the global equity, real assets, and private credit investments.

-In fiscal year ended June 30, 2022, the increase in cash and short-term investments was offset by the decrease in other cash and cash equivalents due to the dedicated 1% target allocation to cash per the approved asset allocation policy.
-The decrease in receivables and investment purchases and other as of June 30, 2022, was the result of decrease in trading activity at year-end by the external investment managers.
-The decrease in securities lending collateral and securities lending liability as of June 30, 2022, reflected a lower level of activity in the securities lending industry.
+In the fiscal year ended June 30, 2023, the increase in cash and short-term investments was the result of an increase in other cash and cash equivalents due to the dedicated 2% target allocation to cash per the approved asset allocation policy.
+The increase in receivables and investment purchases and other as of June 30, 2023, was the result of an increase in trading activity at year-end by the external investment managers.
+The decrease in securities lending collateral and securities lending liability as of June 30, 2023, reflected a lower level of activity in the securities lending industry.

-The table below compares SCERS' fiduciary net position as of June 30, 2022, and 2021.
+The table below compares SCERS' fiduciary net position as of June 30, 2023, and 2022: